Charles Scribner's Sons Building: Late 20th century

-In 1984, Scribner's publishing division was acquired by Macmillan Publishers.
-Rizzoli International Bookstores acquired Scribner's bookstores the same year and relocated to the two stories above the retail space.
+In 1984, Scribner's publishing division was acquired by Macmillan Inc. Rizzoli International Bookstores acquired Scribner's bookstores the same year and relocated to the two stories above the retail space.
 Scribner's executive vice president Charles Scribner III subsequently announced the same year that the building would be sold to the Cohen family, which ran the Duane Reade chain of drugstores.
 Scribner's sought to relocate from 597 Fifth Avenue, where it was no longer economically feasible to operate, and Rizzoli was also planning to move from its location at 712 Fifth Avenue.
 When Scribner's preferred location was found to be unavailable, the Scribner's bookstore remained in place, and Rizzoli leased the retail space and two floors of offices.
 The Cohen family planned to rent out the remaining 36,000 ft2 of office space in the building, although the office stories were small by modern standards.
 Ultimately, the Benetton Group purchased the building in June 1988 from Duane Reade.

 By December 1988, Scribner's leadership announced the building's bookstore would close the next month because of the excessive costs of continuing to operate the store.
 The rent was projected to increase three hundred percent.
 At the time, the president of Rizzoli's American companies said the retail space, a "cathedral in honor of bookselling", was no longer efficient for commercial use.
 On the last day of the bookstore's operation, Leonard Riggio, executive chairman of B. Dalton and Barnes & Noble, intervened to try to keep the store open.
 Nevertheless, the bookstore location closed as scheduled.
 After B. Dalton acquired the Scribner's brand in May 1989, Riggio started negotiating with Benetton to discuss the possibility of reopening a bookstore branch in the building.
 Shortly after the Scribner's store closed, the LPC considered the store's interior for landmark status.
 Benetton executives, who were planning a renovation of the retail space, said they would not oppose such a designation; an attorney for the company said they were "used to landmarks".
 On July 11, 1989, the LPC designated the building as an interior landmark.
 Although there were indications Benetton would lease the space as a Waterstones bookstore, the space was instead leased to a Brentano's bookstore in September 1989.
 The Brentano's store opened two months later.